zephyrproject-rtos/zephyr/doc/reference/auth/auth_api_ref.rst

 re-assembles messages over the transport layer.
 For example, if a 267 byte message is send over a Bluetooth link with an MTU of 150, ZAUTH will break up the message into one 150 byte message and a second 117 byte fragments when sending.
 The receiving side will reassemble the fragments into the original 267 byte message before forwarding to the Rx queue.
-An important caveat is ZAUTH does not handle reordering of fragments, if fragment 2 arrives before fragment 1, the message is corrupted.
+An important caveat is the authentication library does not handle reordering of fragments, if fragment 2 arrives before fragment 1, the message is corrupted.

 The diagram below shows how the Tx and Rx queues are used along with message fragmentation.